Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade newspaper editor.

 Card Deck Publishing

-Self published authors can be very creative, entrepreneurial folks.
+Self-published authors can be very creative, entrepreneurial folks.
 They can come up with some great ideas for extending their author brand and repurposing their books with new products that aren't necessarily books.

 One of the more common entrepreneurial ideas I've encountered is to print a custom card deck to supplement the material in a book.
 Other custom card decks are standalone products.

 Typically, the thought behind this product (or publication?) is to offer readers reminders or activities to reinforce the concepts discussed in their books.
-It can provide a multi-sensory experience which can improve learning, retention, and enjoyment.
+It can provide a multi-sensory experience that can improve learning, retention, and enjoyment.
 Plus, if used regularly, it keeps the author's name in front of the reader continuously.

-What is a Custom Printed Card Deck?
+What Is a Custom-Printed Card Deck?

-When I was in the promotional products industry, there were suppliers who offered customized playing card decks that were simply the regular 52-card playing card deck, with the backs imprinted with a logo, to promote a company's brand.
+When I was in the promotional products industry, there were suppliers who offered customized playing card decks that were simply the regular 52-card playing card deck with the backs imprinted with a logo to promote a company's brand.
 But that's not what we're talking about here.

-A custom printed card deck in the publishing and self publishing arenas is a deck of custom printed cards that serves to provide information, inspiration, education, or entertainment.
+A custom-printed card deck in the publishing and self-publishing arenas is a deck of custom-printed cards that serves to provide information, inspiration, education, or entertainment.
 True, it might even provide a game as a standard card deck might, but that is not required.